csaf-poc/csaf_webview/README.md

 > [@bernhardreiter](https://github.com/bernhardreiter).

-Background: Initially this web component was used in [ISDuBA](https://github.com/ISDuBA/ISDuBA), which should serve as our example for a universal CSAF document display component.
+Background: Initially this web component was used in [ISDuBA](https://github.com/ISDuBA/ISDuBA) and the plan was to keep it external and by doing so, develop a more universal component to display CSAF files.

-During ISDuBA's development we decided to integrate a copy of Webview's code and make it ISDuBA specific instead.
+During ISDuBA's development we've changed the approach, integrated a copy of the code and made it ISDuBA specific instead.
-We wanted to understand more about what a real application handling CSAF documents would want from a viewing component.
+Putting the focus on the needs of ISDuBA first helped to understand more about what this real CSAF-handling application needed from a viewing component.
+Mainly a deeper integration in the handled use cases.

-Our lesson learned: It is hard to display CSAF documents well;
+It is hard to display CSAF documents well;
 which means fast and navigable that users will find the information they want easily.
 Depending on their tasks, users profit from tayloring the viewing experience.

-Which leads to:
+This also means, we cannot easily rip out the viewing component of ISDuBA and make it an external module again.
+We could do a much better one now, but if other applications would need a deeper integration as well anyway, they may or may not profit that much.

+Which leaves us with the questions:

-Is a universal web viewing component (for displaying CSAF documents) feasable and useful?
-Is there is enough demand for it?
+* Is a universal web viewing component (for displaying CSAF documents) feasable and useful?
+* Is there is enough demand for it?

-So we would like to hear from you about how close this components gets to what you need to support CSAF display on the web and what you would need from it.
-This helps us planing the maintenance.
+So we would like to hear from you about how close this component gets to what you need to support displaying CSAF documents on the web and what you would need from it.
+This helps us planning the maintenance.

 ### Screenshots